 At Denbury, we strive for diversity and inclusiveness to be a part of our culture.
+Our Board of Directors and management are responsible for promoting diversity at Denbury and have included "Promoting Diversity" among the Core Values included in our Code of Conduct and Ethics.
 We recognize the benefits we all share as a result of a diverse culture and are continually looking for ways to foster a diverse and inclusive work environment.